danithered/agrn/README.md

     - `ActionRun`: Run the simulation for the given time.
 Arguments:
         - time (double): The time interval to simulate.
 In case of a negative value or missing argument, the minimal time interval will be applied.
     - `ActionSwitch`: Switches on a signal.
 Arguments:
-        - signal (character / integer): Denotes which signal should be switched on
+        - signal (character / integer): Denotes which signal should be switched on.
         - strength (double - optional): The level of expression.
 Its defalt value is the maximal expression level ($E$).
     - `ActionSet`: Sets the expression vector ($p$) to a given state to define the initial stage of the differentiation process.
 Arguments:
         - stage (character / integer - optional): Defines the initial stage.
 If it is left blank, the expression vector will be full of 0.0 values.